MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/dfsr/Get-DfsrBacklog.md

 ### -DestinationComputerName
 Specifies the name of the receiving computer.
 A destination computer is also called an inbound or downstream computer.
-If you do not specify this parameter, the cmdlet uses the local computer.

 ```yaml
 Type: String